Countly/countly-sdk-documentation/unity/next.md

 </div>
 <h2 id="h_01HABTZ314QNCDAQT0SC5NETCG" class="anchor-heading">SDK Data Storage</h2>
 <p>
-  Countly SDK s<span>tore data that are meant for your app's use only, within an internal storage volume.
+  Countly SDK store data that are meant for your app's use only, within an internal storage volume.
 If your game saves in external storage, SDK will store data within external storage.
 You may need to add permission to store data on an SD card.
-Please read the </span><a href="#require-app-permissions" target="_self" rel="undefined">Required app permissions</a>
+  Please read the
+  <a href="#require-app-permissions" target="_self" rel="undefined">Required app permissions</a>
   section for more information.
 </p>
 <p>